Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Reduce Cost with Azure Virtual Machines.md

 - Select the size of the Virtual Machine, which has less number of vCPUs, RAM so the cost should be less compared to others.
 > Note: If the virtual machine is in running state, changing the size will cause it to be restarted.
 - Click on **Resize**, once you selected the desired size for virtual machine

+## Step 5: Adding the data to Dashboard

+- To visualize the all collected data in one place, we can create one dashboard for that.
+- On the left corner side of the Azure portal, click on the Menu option and select **Dashboard**
+- Click on the **+ New dashboard** from the top menu and select Blank dashboard.
+- Give the new name of dashboard and click on Done customizing.
+- When you perform any operation in the portal there is an option **Pin to dashboard**.
+Simply click on that
+- Select the existing Dashboard available or create the new one from here.
+- After that click on **Pin**, the data then will be available on the dashboard.